Bird intelligence: Communication

 Birds communicate with their flockmates through song, calls, and body language.
 Studies have shown that the intricate territorial songs of some birds must be learned at an early age, and that the memory of the song will serve the bird for the rest of its life.
 Some bird species are able to communicate in several regional varieties of their songs.
 For example, the New Zealand saddleback will learn the different song "dialects" of clans of its own species, much as human beings might acquire diverse regional dialects.
 When a territory-owning male of the species dies, a young male will immediately take his place, singing to prospective mates in the dialect appropriate to the territory he is in.
 Similarly, around 300 tui songs have been recorded.
 The greater the competition in the area, it has been suggested, the more likely the birds are to actually create or make their song more complex.

-Recent studies indicate that some birds may have an ability to memorize "syntactic" patterns of sounds, and that they can be taught to reject the ones determined to be incorrect by the human trainers.
+Recent studies indicate that some birds may have an ability to memorise "syntactic" patterns of sounds, and that they can be taught to reject the ones determined to be incorrect by the human trainers.
 These experiments were carried out by combining whistles, rattles, warbles, and high-frequency motifs.

 Crows have been studied for their ability to understand recursion.

 Conceptual abilities

 Evidence that birds can form abstract concepts such as "same vs. different" has been provided by a grey parrot named Alex.
-Alex was trained by animal psychologist Irene Pepperberg to vocally label more than 100 objects of different colors and shapes and which are made from different materials.
+Alex was trained by animal psychologist Irene Pepperberg to vocally label more than 100 objects of different colours and shapes and which are made from different materials.
 Alex could also request or refuse these objects ("I want X") and quantify numbers of them.
 Alex was also used as a "teacher" for other younger grey parrots in Irene Pepperberg's lab.
 Alex would observe and listen to the training on many occasions, verbally correcting the younger learning parrot or calling out a correct answer before the learner could give a response.

 Macaws have been demonstrated to comprehend the concept of "left" and "right".